Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

 - **Azure IaaS:** This environment will consist of two Virtual Networks deployed to your Primary and Secondary site with an AD Domain, IIS Web Servers and Microsoft SQL Servers that you will configure into a SQL Always On Availability Group.

-- **On-premises:** This environment will deploy a Hyper-V Host that will host a Linux VM to simulate a web application deployed into on-premises datacenter on a single VM.
+- **On-premises:** This environment will deploy a Hyper-V Host that will host a Linux VM to simulate a web application deployed into on-premises data center on a single VM.
 Your goal for this environment will be to migrate this application to Azure IaaS with a one-direction failover.

 - **Azure PaaS:** This environment will deploy an Azure Web App and Azure SQL Server in both the Primary and Secondary locations.